noudess/docs-main/Map-Edit.md

 This would work but a player that had a npc chasing them and fell down this hole would create a massive train through a long part of the zone.
 Wouldn't it be nice if the npc could also jump down this hole instantly?

+# Portal One-Way

-#### Lets create a set of portal one-way connections from the top sides of the mesh down into the trap
+* Lets create a set of portal one-way connections from the top sides of the mesh down into the trap

 <p align="center">
 <img src="/EQEmu/Server/wiki/images/map-edit/21_portal_jump_down.png?raw=true">